Myths About the Overdose Crisis in B.C.

 FACT: People who use drugs and may be at risk of overdose are real people that you know.
 They are family, friends, coworkers, and neighbours.
 The illicit drug supply in B.C. is extremely toxic.
 Fentanyl has also been found in drugs other than heroin.

 People may take fentanyl without knowing it.
-Approximately 79% of illicit drug toxicity deaths in B.C. in 2020 have fentanyl detected.
+Over 80% of illicit drug toxicity deaths in B.C. in 2020 had fentanyl detected.
 In the majority of deaths, fentanyl or similar substances were detected in combination with other drugs.
 Fentanyl has been found not only in heroin, but other substances like cocaine, hydromorphone, morphine, and oxycodone from the illicit drug supply.

 People who use drugs are someone’s child, partner, or parent.
 By having open and honest conversations with others, people who use drugs can feel supported to share what they are going through.
 This can help them to stay safer and find help.